The Past, Present & Future of Google PageRank

 Is the PageRank algorithm applied today?

 Yes, it is.
-It’s not the same PageRank as it was in the early 2000s, but Google keeps relying on link authority heavily.
+It’s not the same PageRank algorithm as it was in the early 2000s, but Google keeps relying on link authority heavily.
 For example, a former Google employee Andrey Lipattsev mentioned this in 2016.
 In a Google Q&A hangout, a user asked him what were the main ranking signals that Google used.
 Andrey’s answer was quite straightforward.

 I can tell you what they are.
 It is content and links pointing to your site.